khangz-se/hypez/README.md

-# hypez
+# trollvirus
-this is troll virus
+this is troll virus ,do not use